-Cuba is a lot bigger than I thought.
-In the end, focussing on eastern and southern Cuba was the right place to focus for a fantastic eighteen-day 1100 kilometer bicycle tour route.
+Cuba is a lot bigger than I thought!
+In the end, eastern and southern Cuba was the right place to focus for a fantastic eighteen-day 1100 kilometer bicycle tour route.
 From what I’ve read and heard, I picked the best of Cuba in terms of dramatic scenery and traffic-free roads.

 The trip up from Bayamo or Holguin to Santa Clara is not described by most in positive terms; the cyclists coming from the north of Cuba that I met on my tour also said as much.
 Even the guidebooks suggest ways of bypassing the central stretch of the island from Holguin to Santa Clara.
 As for cycling around Havana, it sounds too much like bicycling in or around a big metropolitan area.

-Click here if you want an interactive Google map of the above that you can zoom in on.
+Click here to see the interactive Google map of the above for more detail.

-While the odds of spotting a bike tour of Cuba’s Oriente on someone’s “bucket list” is remote, it is not as if no one has ever done the trip before!
-I spent a bit of time googling and found all sorts of useful accounts, summaries, tips and road info that kindred spirits have posted before me.
-Here are some of the posts that I found very helpful in getting my trip off the ground:
+While it is unlikely that a bike tour of Cuba’s Oriente will be on many people’s “bucket list”, it is not as if no one has cycled there before!
+I spent a bit of time googling and found all sorts of useful accounts, summaries, tips and road info that like-minded travellers have posted before me.
+I also looked at the offerings of a number of travel agencies who have developed trips specifically for cyclists.

-6. Exodus’ Cycling Cuba trip – a two week sample of Cuba’s roads
+- Exodus’ Cycling Cuba trip – a two-week sample of Cuba’s roads

 - a similar package from Saddle Skedaddle titled Cuba Revolutions